Oshirobeta/apex-ip-labels/README.md

 # APEX - Anomalous IP labels
-Labelled IP addresses with analysis on the anomaly types.
-The IP addresses and network traffic traces we investigated are from the *MAWI Archive (https://mawi.wide.ad.jp/mawi/)*
+The CSV contains SrcIP addresses that are found as anomalous based on manual investigations, and the explanations for the same.
+In other words, they provide the ground truth.\

-## Links for the raw traffic traces (.pcap) of specific date can be found at:
+The original traffic is obtained from *MAWI Archive (https://mawi.wide.ad.jp/mawi/)*, and specifically these are the dates and links to the corresponding pcaps:
 * 09-01: http://www.fukuda-lab.org/mawilab/v1.1/2018/09/01/20180901.html
 * 09-02: http://www.fukuda-lab.org/mawilab/v1.1/2018/09/02/20180902.html
 * 09-06: http://www.fukuda-lab.org/mawilab/v1.1/2018/09/06/20180906.html